 At TUM, the Schools are responsible for academic issues.
-In addition, some topics also depend on the department / school at which you will be studying.
+In addition, some topics also depend on the School at which you will be studying.
 So if you are looking for information on the questions listed below, please refer to your respective School:

 - Do I need to search for courses or modules?
 How can I find courses offered in English?